Dave Reichert: Civil rights

-While he was not present at the vote on the Ryan Budget, he intended to vote for it but was in Washington state for the death of his mother.
-However, he did vote for the Cut, Cap, and Balance Act and the Budget Control Act of 2011.
-Both acts required Congress to pass a balanced budget amendment prior to raising the United States debt ceiling.
-This was supported primarily by Republicans and opposed by Democrats.
-In the final vote to lift the debt ceiling, until 2013, he voted with the Republican majority in favor.

 Crime

 Reichert supported reauthorization of the Violence Against Women Act.

-He was the main sponsor of the Preventing Sex Trafficking and Improving Opportunities for Youth in Foster Care Act, a bill which would require states to take action to address the problem of sex trafficking of foster care children.
+He was the main sponsor of the Preventing Sex Trafficking and Improving Opportunities for Youth in Foster Care Act, a bill which would require states to take action to address the problem of sex trafficking of children in the foster care system.

 Drug reform

 On March 4, 2014, Reichert introduced the Preserving Welfare for Needs Not Weed Act (H.R.
 4137; 113th Congress), a bill that would prevent the use of electronic benefit transfer cards in businesses that sell marijuana.